 There’s little question that hands-on learning can help kids retain knowledge, so we’ve put together a series of popsicle stick math games that are both fun and effective!

 So, let’s get started with Dotty Pops!
-This simple and effective idea can be used in so many ways!
-I used colored sticky dots and basic craft sticks that can be purchased from most discount stores.
-Also, I opted to use the larger sized craft sticks.
+I used colored dot stickers and basic popsicle sticks that can be purchased from most dollar stores.
+Also, I opted to use the larger-sized popsicle sticks.

-- Represent and solve simple addition and subtraction problems – ask your students to select two sticks from a mystery bag and provide our Blank math Vocabulary Symbols Version 2.
+- Represent and solve simple addition and subtraction problems.
+Ask your students to select two sticks from a mystery bag and provide them with these Blank math Vocabulary Symbols.

-Do your students need to consolidate their knowledge of multiplication facts?
-Craft Stick Multiples can be used in lots of different ways when your students are learning to skip count and apply multiplication strategies.
+Working onmultiplication facts?
+Popsicle Stick Multiples can be used in lots of different ways when your students are learning to skip count and apply multiplication strategies.

-I love to use ‘Craft Stick Multiples’ sticks in conjunction with the posters and worksheets included in our Multiplication Gears Resource Pack.
+I love to use popsicle sticks in conjunction with the posters and worksheets included in our Multiplication Gears Resource Pack.
 Here are a few activity ideas:

-- Lead a whole class math activity or math warm-up by calling out a multiplication problem, for example, 5 x 3 =, and ask your students to hold up the correct craft stick to reflect the product.
+- Lead a whole class math activity or math warm-up by calling out a multiplication problem — for example, 5 x 3 = — and ask your students to hold up the correct popsicle stick to reflect the product.

 - Flip things around by holding up a craft stick displaying a product and encouraging your students to write the corresponding multiplication number sentence.